 *Note that it’s possible for an area to be interior and high-density.
 In this case, you can purchase a residential property, but no discount applies.*

-What are the implications of the Portugal Golden Visa changes in 2022?
+What were the implications of the Portugal Golden Visa changes in 2022?

-While stakeholders vocalized opposition against the changes, they’re not necessarily seen as ‘good’ or ‘bad.’
+While some stakeholders vocalized opposition to the changes, they’re not necessarily seen as ‘good’ or ‘bad.’
 Rather, the Portugal Golden Visa changes were designed to drive investment in Portugal’s interior areas, relieving pressure from metropolitan locations and encouraging foreign investment into other areas of the country.

-Did the Portugal Golden Visa changes impact existing investments in Porto and Lisbon?
+Did the Portugal Golden Visa changes in 2022 impact existing investments in Porto and Lisbon?

 If you were in the process of purchasing a property in a thriving urban area, you would not have been impacted by the Portugal Golden Visa updates.
-However, from 1 January 2022, if you are interested in purchasing a property in Lisbon, Porto, or parts of the Algarve, you can only buy commercial property, not residential.
+However, from 1 January 2022, if you had been interested in purchasing a property in Lisbon, Porto, or parts of the Algarve, you could not buy property and apply for the Golden Visa program.

-If you are not particularly interested in investing in real estate, the Portugal investment fund Golden Visa is a very attractive investment route.
+Following the end of the real estate route, the Portugal investment fund Golden Visa is a very attractive investment route.
 For a minimum investment of €500,000, you can become a Portuguese resident with the fund investment option.

 Portugal Digitalizes Golden Visa Applications